 Kimbol Lake Trail crosses the impressive, covered Kuskanax Creek wooden footbridge just a short walk from the trail start near Nakusp Hot Springs.
 The trail continues through cedar and hemlock forests along the southern slope of the Kuskanax Creek valley to the sub alpine lake.
 The easy/moderate trail is 4km each direction.
 Since this is an out and back trail, choose your distance by turning around at any time.

 5. Shortest Walk after a Swim

-Box Lake Trail is found The easy 1.3km loop provides a gentle walk through a second growth cedar/hemlock forest typical of most valleys in this area.
+Box Lake Trail is an easy 1.3km loop that provides a gentle walk through a second growth cedar and hemlock forest.
 Cool off with a swim at the Box Lake beach near the campsite.

 6. Best Heritage Trail